Trinity College's Proposed New Building

 As you may know, we have been consulting with members of the Trinity community on our learning, community and living spaces.
 Thank you to the 600 students, faculty, alumni and staff who completed our online survey last fall.
 Through these responses, along with other consultations, you have identified priorities and values for both new and existing spaces that support Trinity’s collegiate way of life.
 These include focusing on the importance of health and well-being, modernization and sustainability.
 You also told us that students need more spaces for social and group work and faculty-student interaction.
 You told us we need more teaching and learning space, and of course, more spaces for living on campus.
 You also want us to protect, preserve and highlight Trinity’s beautiful historic buildings.
 You have made it clear that Trinity’s needs and aspirations require considerably more space than we currently have.

-Our work with a master planner indicates that the current parking lot immediately north of the Gerald Larkin Building is the site with the greatest potential for a new building.
+Our work with a master planner indicates that the current parking lot immediately north of the Gerald Larkin Building is the site with the greatest potential for a proposed new building.
 The new building would provide desperately needed residential space for our students.
 And the preliminary thinking is that the new building would be integrated with a renovated first floor of the Gerald Larkin Building, creating a larger, revitalized communal space.
-It would also encompass two or three floors of teaching and learning space, which are necessary for our academic programs to continue to flourish.
-Above this base and set back from the streetscape would be a mid-rise housing section, providing desperately needed residential space for our students (about 250 new residence beds).
+It would also have designated floors of teaching and learning space, which are necessary for our academic programs to continue to flourish.

 We have also consulted with the U of T Community Liaison Committee (which includes University staff and student representatives, city councillor and local residents’ associations) and met with our local city councillor and staff.
-In anticipation of the various planning processes, we will be submitting an application for rezoning with the City of Toronto next month.
+In anticipation of the various planning processes, we will be preparing an application for rezoning with the City of Toronto.

 While we look to the future, we will continue to focus on supporting the whole student, transforming the student experience at Trinity: